 Blair Wellness Group goes one step further to meet the needs of our clients by offering concierge services that can be paid for on an as-needed basis without having to rely on insurance.
 This allows them to avoid limitations in treatment and provides the utmost confidentiality in their mental health records.
 As a concierge client, you’ll also receive priority scheduling that allows you to make your appointments when they are convenient for you — including lunchtime, nighttime, and weekends.

-Make Your Appointment With Dr. Blair, Esteemed Beverly Hills Psychologist
+Make Your Appointment With Dr. Blair, Esteemed in Beverly Hills, Irvine, and Newport Beach Psychologist

 Dr. Cassidy Blair is a licensed clinical psychologist offering personalized treatment for a variety of conditions including depression, addiction, depression, personality disorders, and more.
 If you or someone you know is struggling with mental and emotional challenges linked to the current health pandemic, please consider calling to schedule an appointment.
 We look forward to hearing from you!